"Sometimes the only way to truly understand is to understand you can not understand."

 “But you have not,” she emphasized.

 “I know, and that’s what confuses me.
-I should have died so many times already, but I haven’t.
+I should have died several times already, but I haven’t.
 Everybody is dying around me, but for some reason I continue to live.
 I almost feel like I’m…immortal.”

 “You are not immortal, Ryan,” she reminded me, “but…maybe you do have some form of divine protection.
 Your God will not stand by and let your species perish easily.
 He does not want you to go down without a fight.
 Humanity’s time has not come yet.”